hm-lang/core/proposals/README.md

 All classes have a few compiler-provided methods which cannot be overridden.

-* `Me;!: this` creates a temporary with the current instance's values, while resetting the current instance to a default instance -- i.e., calling `renew()`.
+* `Me;!: me` creates a temporary with the current instance's values, while resetting the current instance to a default instance -- i.e., calling `renew()`.
     Internally, this swaps pointers, but not actual data, so this method should be faster than copy for types bigger than the processor's word size.